-Course: FOR10.S1 & FOR10.S2 Spanish V C redit: 1.0 (Course is a full year course - 0.5 per Grade Level: 12 Required Course Fee: No semester) Prerequisite(s): Spanish IV (FOR09.S1 & FOR09.S2) Corequisite(s): You must take both semesters FUR09.32)
+Course: FOR10.S1 & FOR10.S2 Spanish V Credit: 1.0 (Course is a full year course - 0.5 per

+Grade Level: 12 Required Course Fee: No Prerequisite(s): Spanish IV (FOR09.S1 &

 Description: Spanish V students are expected to converse in only Spanish during class.
 They read authentic literature in Spanish and other appropriate materials.
 A review of the grammar and vocabulary is continued.
 Spanish V concentrates on reading, writing and speaking solely in Spanish.